-If you'd like to allow your survey takers to save and return to their survey after they've started, we have various built-in methods to help: Save & Continue on the survey level, and Save and Continue built into Email Campaigns (visit our Save and Continue tutorial to learn more).
+If you'd like to allow your survey respondents to save and return to their survey after they've started, we have various built-in methods to help: Save & Continue on the survey level, and Save and Continue built into Email Campaigns (visit our Save and Continue tutorial to learn more).

 If these options don't work for you, using a URL variable called sguid is a great alternative!
 Using sguid you can create a unique link that can only be used once.

 sguid is a URL Variable that can be appended to the end of a distribution link in order to: